saisankargochhayat/doot/doc.md

 A,B,C,D

 Different accuracies for different Classifiers:
-(Models were trained from combined data set from Lalu,Sai and sandy's hands) KNNeighbours Classifier:
+(Models were trained from combined data set from Lalu,Sai and Sandy's hands) KNNeighbours Classifier: